 - Jen Raphael, Professional Organizer

 "Thank you for empowering women with this information.
 I wish I had it 2 years ago, but I am in the process of establishing my financial future after being a stay at home mom for 20+ years.
 Thank you again for educating women.
 It's changing lives."

 If you are recently-divorced or going through a divorce, you may share the #1 fear of divorced women, which is the fear of running out of money.
-You might ask yourself, "How will the same income that used to support one household now support two?"
+Have you asked yourself, "How will the same income that used to support one household now support two?"

+Do you wonder if you're earning enough, saving enough, or investing enough?
 Even divorces that aren't financially devastating often result in a decrease in a woman's standard of living.
-Do you wonder if you're earning enough, saving enough, or investing enough?
-You're probably worrying enough!

 You probably spent hundreds or even thousands of dollars on a lawyer or mediator to help you during your divorce.
-But who is there to help you after your divorce?
+Now you get to focus on strengthening your financial life after divorce.

 You'll have a year's worth of unlimited access from any device to the course which includes over 30 modules containing how-to video demonstrations, articles, and downloadable worksheets -- all for less than it costs for a one-hour meeting with a lawyer!

 Introduction: The Options Lady's 8-Step Process for How Not to Run Out of Money

 Discover the eight steps you need to follow to ensure you don't outlive your money.